-Maharashtra, being a unique blend of contours, is home to numerous hill stations, biosphere reserves, lakes palaces and owing to it’s much-adorned martial glory, home to a lot many forts.
-Especially in the Western ghats region, where lies the beautiful-yet-breathtaking konkan trail, you may find trek destinations by the dozen.
+Maharashtra, being a unique blend of contours, is home to numerous hill stations, biosphere reserves, lakes palaces and owing to its much-adorned martial glory, home to a lot of many forts.
+Especially in the Western Ghats region, where lies the beautiful-yet-breathtaking Konkan trail, you may find trek destinations by the dozen.

 It was on the day of ‘Maha-Shiva-Ratri’ , the night of Shiva the hermit, that I left with a group in the morning, to scale the fort of Sinhagarh, translated as ‘fort

 of the lion’, which was inhabited years ago by the Chatra-pati Shivaji Maharaj Bhosle.

 We started early in the wee hours and got ourselves ready, had breakfast, packed our bags and left.
 After having rented a bicycle each, the eight of us left off ripping the wind through.